ArenKDesai/Aren-s-Notes/Big Data Systems/Hadoop File System.md

 ```
 ## Hadoop Operations

-You can run shell commands with hdfs dfs -{command} to iter
+You can run shell commands with hdfs dfs -{command} to interact with the datanodes.
+Ex: